srobo/website/_posts/2023-01-19-robot-101-theming.md

            src="/images/content/blog/robots-101/sr2022-hrs-team-photo.png"
-caption="2022 - HRS: Hills Road's “Ducktor Who” As well as theming their robot, small rubber ducks were placed around the event, as well as given to other teams." class="figure-non-bold-caption" %}
+caption="2022 - HRS: Hills Road's “Ducktor Who” As well as theming their robot, small rubber ducks were placed around the event, as well as given to other teams." class="spaced-figure-non-bold-caption" %}

 {% include figure.html
            src="/images/content/blog/robots-101/sr2019-hab-team-photo.png"
 caption=" 2019 - HAB: Haberdashers’ Aske’s Boys’ School won the Robot and Team Image award with their Hawaiian theme.
-This was complimented with inflatable palm trees and a 3D paper pineapple on top of their robot." class="figure-non-bold-caption" %}
+This was complimented with inflatable palm trees and a 3D paper pineapple on top of their robot." class="spaced-figure-non-bold-caption" %}

 {% include figure.html
            src="/images/content/blog/robots-101/sr2016-mai-team-photo.png"